 I found Blanche's to be VERY good, and in the parts added by the editor after Blanche's death, it's funny to hear about the escapades she had when she got out of prison, nothing that could compare to when she was with Bonnie and Clyde, but humorous little stuff.

 When the women who discovered her manuscript, was living with Blanche and her husband, it was said Blanche got jealous because her husband paid a lot of attention to the other woman.
-But Blanche broke it to her gently, she explained (and Blanche was a Sunday school teacher at this time) that she and her husband still felt like newlyweds and still liked to chase each other around the house naked, and of course they couldn't do that with guests. good one That's not something you'd expect to hear, least of all from a Sunday School teacher, especially back in the so conservative 50s.
+But Blanche broke it to her gently, she explained (and Blanche was a Sunday school teacher at this time) that she and her husband still felt like newlyweds and still liked to chase each other around the house naked, and of course they couldn't do that with guests.
+That's not something you'd expect to hear, least of all from a Sunday School teacher, especially back in the so conservative 50s.

 Sponsored content